 About the Central Heating Plant

-Construction began on January 2, 1933, and was completed in January 1934, when the finished heating plant, with its state of the art machinery and equipment, was put into operation.
-The plant originally produced steam for federal government buildings in Washington, including the White House, the Federal Triangle office buildings, and many other buildings between First and Twenty-seventh Streets along the National Mall.
+Completed in January 1934, the Central Heating Plant originally produced steam for federal government buildings in Washington, including the White House, the Federal Triangle office buildings, and many other federal buildings between First and Twenty-seventh Streets along the National Mall.
 The total cost of the plant and its equipment was approximately $4,000,000.00.

 The Central Heating Plant ranks among the noteworthy structures of early 20th century Washington—a direct and forceful example of functional planning and design.
 Constructed in the Industrial Art Deco Style, the building was added to the National Register of Historic Places in 2008.